medusalix/xow/README.md

 - `LIBUSB_ERROR_ACCESS`
     - The permissions for the dongle's USB device have to be set correctly.
 This is also handled by the `udev` rules.

+### Pairing problems

+The controller only remembers the *last* device it was connected to.
+It will not automatically establish a connection to the dongle if it was previously plugged into a USB port or paired via bluetooth, even if the same computer was used.

 ### Configuration issues

 - Certain games do not detect wireless controllers